Exauce-Nsingi/Exauce-Nsingi/README.md

 # Hello, I am [Exaucé Nsingi](https://exaucensingi.com/),
-I'm a passionate self-taught full stack web developer and software engineer at [Calculus-System S.A.R.L](https://calculus-system.cd/) in R.D.Congo.
-My concern is to realize the imagination of needs in computer software with ergonomic and intuitive interfaces.
-I take great care of user needs, delivery times and the quality of the code of the software I build.
+I am a passionate freelance software engineer and developer based in Kinshasa, D.R.
+Congo.
+My goal is to meet IT software needs with user-friendly and intuitive interfaces.
+I place great importance on user needs, delivery times, and the quality of the code in the software I develop.